 Disadvantage – If you send the document to someone else, or move it to a different computer, you must also send the image files, or the receiver will not be able to see the linked images.
 You need to keep track of the location of the images and make sure the recipient knows where to put them on another machine, so that the document can find them.
 For example, you might keep images in a subfolder named Images (under the folder containing the document); the recipient of the file needs to put the images in a subfolder with the same name and in the same place relative to the document.

+Note